signalfx/splunk-otel-dotnet/docs/opamp-config.md

   `opamp/development.features.remote_config`.

 Remote configuration is opt-in.
-When OpAMP and the remote configuration feature are enabled, the distribution advertises `AcceptsRemoteConfig` and listens for an OpAMP `AgentRemoteConfig.AgentConfigMap` entry named `splunk.remote.config` with content type `application/yaml`.
+When OpAMP and the remote configuration feature are enabled, the distribution advertises `AcceptsRemoteConfig` and `ReportsRemoteConfig` and listens for an OpAMP `AgentRemoteConfig.AgentConfigMap` entry named `splunk.remote.config` with content type `application/yaml`.

+The distribution reports remote configuration status for each new `AgentRemoteConfig.config_hash`.
+It sends `Applying` before processing the payload, then `Applied` after the payload is applied or `Failed` with an error message when the payload cannot be applied.

 ## Effective configuration contents